 Adult Carer Support Plans (ACSP) are a way of identifying your needs as a carer.
 They look at your role as a carer: how being a carer affects you, how much caring you can realistically do (while still allowing you to be involved in activities outside caring), and any help you may need.
-Carers of all ages are entitled to an ACSP, although for young carers this is called a
+Carers of all ages are entitled to an ACSP, although for young carers this is called a Young Carers Statement.

-Young Carers Statement (YCS).
-These may be carried out by a social worker, health professionals or by an organisation in the voluntary sector e.g. a carers centre.
+Young Carer Statement (YCS) can be carried out by a social worker, health professional or through an organisation in the voluntary sector eg, a carers' centre.
 The responsibility for ensuring that the outcome is implemented remains with the local council.